President & CEO

-The principal member of the team is Dr. Diane Hickey, DCG’s owner and founder.
-Dr. Hickey works with clients to identify and pull together a highly skilled team of professionals to work towards the successful completion of projects.
-We use design thinking as part of our Philosophy on every project.
+Dr. Quan works with clients to identify and pull together a highly skilled team of professionals to work towards the commercialization of hard science innovations.
+Our strategically-sourced, lean teams use design thinking as part of our Philosophy on every project.

-Mathematician.
-Biophysicist.
-UofC Theoretical Biologist.
-Strategic Thinker.
-Dr. Quan helps companies see patterns among seemingly unrelated pieces of information to create order out of chaos, and identify the right problems to be solved in order to focus and move forward.
+Dr. Quan is a Harvard-trained Mathematician, Biophysicist, Theoretical Biologist and Strategic Thinker.
+She helps companies see patterns among seemingly unrelated pieces of information to create order out of chaos, and identify the best business opportunities to attack.

-As DCG's creative director, Amy provides value to DCG clients with a quick ability to create visually appealing marketing collateral, often surrounding extremely technical subjects.
-She has an outstanding portfolio , with clients such as the PGA Tour and PGA Superstore, and her work has won awards from the International Association of Business Communications, Print, Horizon Interactive, and a Technical Emmy Nomination.
-She is a successful entrepreneur and drives a 1971 Volkswagen Karmann Ghia.
+threelegdog design has provided DCG with creative services for many of our clients. threelegdog creates visually appealing marketing collateral, often surrounding extremely technical subjects.
+Their team has an outstanding portfolio , with clients such as the PGA Tour and PGA Superstore, and their work has won awards from the International Association of Business Communications, Print, Horizon Interactive, and a Technical Emmy Nomination.

 Diamond’s are a girl’s best friend, until a research mistake gas-etches the surface of the single crystal diamond, creating this amazing image in a Scanning Electron Microscope.
 Our team understands that research is messy, and the path to commercialization of technology is hard.